Said Maulid

-Said Maulidi Kalukula (born 3 September 1984 in Namageni, Lugonya River) is a Tanzanian-Congolese football striker.
+Said Maulidi Kalukula (born 3 September 1984 in Namageni, Tanzania) is a Tanzanian-Congolese football striker.

 Career

 Kalukula began 1995 his career with Simba SC and signed 2001 for League rival Young Africans FC. after 196 games and 50 goals for Yanga FC signed in January 2008 for Angolan club Futebol Clube Onze Bravos do Maquis.

 Attributes

 Kalukula is a player with pace and ball controlling ability, when playing, he is very threat to the opponents.

 International career

 He is a member of the Tanzania national football team.

 Personal life

 Kalukula immigrated 2002 to the Republic of the Congo and lost his nationality in 2004 he obtained the Tanzanian passport.